-Have you ever decided or declared that the diet starts on Monday, to then find yourself justifying having a second serve of mains, finishing off the bottle of wine or having a dessert, even if you’re already overly full?
+Have you ever decided or declared that the diet starts on Monday, to then find yourself justifying having a second serving of mains, finishing off the bottle of wine or having a dessert, even if you’re already overly full?

 A study of female university students found that participants who were expected to diet for one week ate significantly more in a taste-rating task than the control group who were not told they would go on a diet.
 The study demonstrates that simply planning to go on a diet can trigger overeating in restrained eaters.